ELEVATED, Book Chapter 3: “Cannabis, Creativity, and Cognitive Liberty”, Part II

 So, if we talk about creativity we need to understand that various creative activities involve the orchestration of very different mental skills and physical abilities.
 And it gets even more interesting if we look closer at various phases of creative thinking.

-Almost a century ago, social psychologist Graham Wallas drew on observations made by the German physicist Hermann von Helmholtz and the French mathematician and physicist Henri Poincaré to describe a model for the creative process that is still widely considered to be useful today.34 Wallas distinguishes four phases:
+Almost a century ago, social psychologist Graham Wallas drew on observations made by the German physicist Hermann von Helmholtz and the French mathematician and physicist Henri Poincaré to describe a model for the creative process that is still widely considered to be useful today.

 (1) Preparation

-You collect information about a certain problem or task, maybe discuss it with others, etc. this may take from a few minutes to years or decades.
+You collect information about a certain problem or task, maybe discuss it with others, etc. This may take from a few minutes to years or decades.

 (2) Incubation